 Academic support and advisement is available through the Office of the Associate Dean for Academic Affairs.

-All students in the M.S.W. program are expected to maintain a minimum 3.0 GPA throughout the program.
+All students in the M.S.W. degree program are expected to maintain a minimum 3.0 GPA throughout the program.
 You are continually monitored for academic performance and referred to the Office of Academic Affairs if you fall below the minimum standard.
 Academic contracts are written for all students who do not earn the minimum 3.0 GPA.

 Your specific degree requirements.